-The highlight for me and my career so far is working on some really high-profile projects such as the Tottenham Court Road station upgrade and Neasden Depot which has helped me in my career get Chartered.
+The highlight in my career so far is working on some really high-profile projects such as the Tottenham Court Road station upgrade and Neasden Depot

 Watch: our interview with Helen

 My current role within Transport for London is Project Manager delivering multidisciplinary construction projects.
 The University of Sheffield and my degree helped me get there because I was working across engineering and architecture departments which gave me a really good understanding of interfacing between different teams.